 4.7 Billing and Payment .

 (a) Seller shall determine the amounts due from Buyer for Contract Energy and the other amounts due from Buyer on the last Business Day of each month and shall deliver an invoice to Buyer by the fifth (5th) Business Day of the following month containing an itemized statement of account with information related to each fixed and variable cost element and the total amount due to Seller with respect thereto, together with any legally required information with respect thereto.
 In the event that Seller is unable to calculate any element of an invoice based on current information because the necessary information is unavailable, Seller shall calculate the invoice based on the best verifiable information then available and note the provisional nature of the element on such invoice.
 Seller shall issue a revised statement of account with the following regular monthly statement of account promptly after accurate information becomes available, clearly specifying any additional credit or amount due as a result of such revision.
 In the event that Seller bills based on elements which had been subject to adjustment in accordance with the terms and conditions of this Agreement, Seller shall clearly indicate separately in the invoice presented the additional payments owed as a result of the adjustment.
 By the 15th day of each month, Buyer shall pay the total amount owed to Seller for fixed cost elements under the invoice presented for the previous month, and by the 30th day of each month, Buyer shall pay the total amount owed to Seller for variable cost items under the invoice presented for the previous month.
 All payments to Producer under this Agreement shall be made in U.S. Dollars by deposit or wire transfer in immediately available funds to the account(s) at financial institution(s) located in New York, New York, United States of America, or in any other location which may be designated in writing by Seller.
 In the event that the day scheduled for payment is not a Business Day, Buyer shall make the payment on the next Business Day.
+Any dispute as to all or any portion of a statement of account or invoice shall be addressed in the manner specified in Section 4.7(d) below.

 (b) For items other than Contract Capacity, Contract Energy, and related items, Seller may submit separate invoices specifying the basis for the invoices and attaching such documentation as may be reasonably required by Buyer with respect thereto, and Buyer shall pay such amounts to Seller within 30 days from the receipt of the invoice.